All About Series | May 17, 2023

 Use the TCO Calculator

-The TCO Calculator allows you to toggle between scenarios, select example options like Clean School Bus Program rebate round funding, and see location- and charger-specific electricity costs.
+The TCO Calculator allows you to toggle between scenarios, select example options like Clean School Bus Program rebate funding, and see location- and charger-specific electricity costs.

 For an even more detailed and customizable TCO calculation, we recommend you use Atlas Public Policy’s updated Fleet Procurement Analysis Tool, linked below.
 The ESB Initiative has prespecified this tool for Type A, Type C and Type D models.
 You can download the Excel tool that best fits your district’s needs below, along with the user guide to assist with your use of this tool:

 The ESB Initiative has also developed a Technical Note as a reference guide for those conducting the TCO analysis of diesel and electric school buses.
-The Technical Note provides users recommended default specifications for key calculation parameters.
+The Technical Note provides users with recommended default specifications for key calculation parameters.
 The recommendations, based upon publicly available information, can increase your confidence in the results of analysis undertaken to assess the economics of fleet electrification.
-Please note that the ESB Initiative recommends that users use more specific data to reflect local situations where such data are available.
-Get the Technical Note here.
+Please note that the ESB Initiative recommends that users use more specific data to reflect local situations where such data is available.
+Get the Technical Note here

 Have questions about TCO for ESBs?
 Reach out to Alyssa Curran at alyssa.curran@wri.org